tc39/notes/es9/2018-05/may-22.md

 SYG: What you got back from the implementers is there's no immediate win because of lazy parsing.
 Is the worry beyond that?
 Once you de-lazify, you can drop it.
 Why would you re-lazify it.

-SGN: When you call a function that's undefined (i.e. “undefined is not a function”), we need to reparse that source file to throw an error with the name.
+SGN: When you call a function that's undefined (i.e. "undefined is not a function"), we need to reparse that source file to throw an error with the name.

 YK: Can we reparse from disk?